CDT Day 82: Rabbit Ears Pass to some ridge in the Rabbit Ears Range – Big Agnes Camp to Favorite Spot Camp

 Despite the best attempts of a 2am skateboarder to disturb us tired hikers by circling the block making loud skateboard sounds repeatedly, I slept alright.
 Surprisingly cold for being in town, but alright alright alright.
 We were packed and gone before sunrise.
 The perfect crime.

 Roost and Crunch targeted McDonald’s for breakfast.
 Nothing for me and SpiceRack to eat there.
-We said our goodbyes after hopping off the free town bus, not knowing where we’ll meet again with them staying in town for a few more days for a visiting family member.
+We said our goodbyes after hopping off the free town bus, no idea where we’ll meet again.
+A visiting family member will keep them in town for a few more days.
 We walked to Colorado Bagel.
 We’ll see them again.
 For sure.
 Spice paid way too much for an avocado bagel, then we loaded into a car of fellow bagel-lovers for a fortuitous hitch back to Rabbit Ears Pass.

 There was a different vibe and noticeable lack of hubbub without an ultramarathon in motion.
 The porta potties were still there though, so I made use of one before hiking out.
 9:30am, back on the trail.